CreateRemoteThread/sparkgap/README.md

 ![Just for fun](docs/imgs/smartcard-align.png)

-Sparkgap is a major refactor of my previous side channel and fault injection code.
+Sparkgap is a major refactor of my previous SCA and FI code.
 This provides a more consistent UI experience (console instead of paragraph-length command-lines), better self-contained documentation and a single unified support module for both FI and SCA tasks.

 This toolkit contains:

 - cpa.py, wrapper for correlation attacks (AES and DES)
 - dpa.py, wrapper for differential attacks